Skype: Audio codecs

 Skype 2.x used G.729, Skype 3.2 introduced SVOPC, and Skype 4.0 added a Skype-created codec called :SILK, intended to be "lightweight and embeddable".
-Additionally, Skype has released Opus as a free codec, which integrates the SILK codec principles for voice transmission with the CELT codec principles for higher-quality audio transmissions, such as live music performances.
+Additionally, Skype had released Opus as a free codec, which integrates the SILK codec principles for voice transmission with the CELT codec principles for higher-quality audio transmissions, such as live music performances.
 Opus was submitted to the Internet Engineering Task Force (IETF) in September 2010.
 Since then, it has been standardized as RFC 6716.

 Video codecs

-VP7 is used for versions prior to Skype 5.5.
+VP7 was used for versions prior to Skype 5.5.

-As of version 7.0, H.264 is used for both group and one-on-one video chat, at standard definition, 720p and 1080p high-definition.
+As of version 7.0, H.264 was used for both group and one-on-one video chat, at standard definition, 720p, and 1080p high-definition.

 Skype Qik

 Skype acquired the video service Qik in 2011.
 After shutting down Qik in April 2014, Skype relaunched the service as Skype Qik on 14 October 2014.
-Although Qik offered video conferencing and Internet streaming, the new service focuses on mobile video messaging between individuals and groups.
+Although Qik offered video conferencing and Internet streaming, the new service focused on mobile video messaging between individuals and groups.

 Hyperlink format

-Skype uses URIs as skype:USER?call for a call.
+Skype used URIs as skype:USER?call for a call.